JoeTodes/JCS-Robotics/ELT1010/ELT1010GuideBook3.md

 So the smallest **current limiting resistor** we could use for our LEDs would be 150Ω, but 220Ω is pretty close so we'll use those as our standard **current limiting resistor** for the rest of the course.

 As a final exercise, can you calculate what the current in this circuit would be if R1 was 10kΩ ("k" stands for "kilo" meaning thousand, so 10kΩ=10000Ω) and can you predict what would happen to the LED?

+## fin
+Whew, that was a big one, good work getting through it.
+We've got two more *heavy* topics to get through to understand a bit more how resistors work in **series** and **parallel**, and then things will start to speed up and involve way less talking, and a lot more doing.